 Creator economies have also seen rapid growth in recent years.
 The onset of the Covid-19 pandemic catalyzed digital entertainment as the world moved online.
 The growth of creator economies is evident with over 50 million people identifying as creators and the majority of these creators as amateurs.
 With this growth, consisting primarily of aspiring amateurs, we expect the expansion of the creator economy in the coming decades especially as creators find additional ways to sustainably diversify their revenue stream.
 To some extent, the growth of creator economies and NFTs are intertwined.
 NFTs provide a way for creators to increase their audience as well as diversify their revenue stream by selling NFTs to followers.
 And, finally, all these digital formats become integral in future Metaverses.

 This class requires an application for enrollment consideration.
 Students from all majors, both undergraduate and graduate, are welcome; no blockchain experience is needed. ~40% of seats are reserved for technical/engineering majors to ensure an adequate depth of CS skills are available to each team to fulfill the technical obligations of the team.
 All other majors are also encouraged to apply to meet the business and entrepreneurial obligations of the team.
 Team selection will be guided to ensure teams are multidisciplinary in nature.
 The goal is to build a course full of passionate students willing to push their boundaries and build an amazing startup.
-See application button by scrolling down to "Submit Spring 2022 Blockchain Class Application."
-If you are interested in enrolling, please submit the application.
-Applications will be reviewed on a rolling basis and you will be notified when a decision has been made.
+The application for Spring 2022 is now closed.
+Applications will be reviewed in batches and you will be notified when a decision has been made.
 If admitted, you will be given permission to enroll.

 Challenge Labs (INDENG 185) are classes for students of all academic backgrounds who seek a rigorous, interactive, team-based, and hands-on learning experience in entrepreneurship and technology.
 This course uses a unique pedagogy, The Berkeley Method of Entrepreneurship that involves the use of games, industry guest speakers, team exercises, videos and labs to cover the early part of the startup lifecycle.
 Each Challenge Lab has a different theme.
 In this highly experiential course, students form start-up teams to create technology solutions or services to address a broadly-defined problem posed by an industry partner or social challenge.